Causes of Heart Failure

 Currently, heart failure has no cure.
 However, certain medications, treatments, and lifestyle changes can help you live a longer, more active life.

 If your heart failure cannot be managed through medication, and diet and lifestyle changes, you likely will require surgery to treat certain problems.
-In very severe cases, artificial pumps can be used to assist heart function.
-If your heart cannot be repaired, it likely will have to be replaced through heart transplantation.
+Heart failure may be improved by coronary artery bypass surgery, which improves blood flow to the heart muscle or by repairing or replacing damaged heart valves.
+In very severe cases, mechanical heart pumps can be used to assist heart function.
+If your heart cannot be repaired, it may have to be replaced through heart transplantation.

-A cardiothoracic surgeon will make an incision down the front of your chest, through your breastbone or sternum, and will then take a healthy blood vessel, usually from your leg, arm, chest or abdomen, and connect it to the other arteries in your heart.
-This enables blood flow to “bypass,” or go around, the diseased or blocked portion of your coronary artery, creating a new path for blood flow to your heart.
+A cardiothoracic surgeon will make an incision down the front of your chest, through your breastbone or sternum, and will then take a healthy blood vessel, usually from your leg, arm, or chest, and connect it to the other arteries in your heart.
+This enables blood flow to “bypass,” or go around, the diseased or blocked portion of your coronary artery, creating a new path for blood flow to your heart muscle.

 A surgeon also may be able to implant a medical device to help control your heart failure, such as an implantable cardioverter-defibrillator (ICD).